-Pupils continue to identify the difference between people of different ages and understand the naming of all body parts, including the concept of private areas.
-They assert boundaries using 'no' to inappropriate suggestions.
-Pupils maintain and deepen meaningful relationships with peers, further developing friendships.
-They continue to understand the changes in their bodies during puberty, including aspects like changing a sanitary towel and hygiene around masturbation.
-Some pupils may continue to develop understanding around sex education.
-Pupils continue to enhance their understanding of emotions in themselves and others.
+Pupils, at the post-16 stage, continue to identify the difference between people of different ages, name all body parts, and understand private areas.
+They confidently assert boundaries using 'no' to inappropriate suggestions.
+Pupils maintain and deepen meaningful relationships with peers, continually developing friendships.
+They have a well-established understanding of the changes in their bodies during puberty, including aspects like changing a sanitary towel and hygiene around masturbation.
+Some pupils may further develop understanding around sex education.
+Pupils continue to have a strong understanding of emotions in themselves and others.

-Building on previous skills, pupils continue learning appropriate actions and activities for public and private settings.
-They deepen their ability to identify different body parts and understand private body areas.
-Pupils enhance their meaningful interactions with peers and further develop the recognition of emotions, expanding beyond basic emotions.
+Pupils at the post-16 stage continue to refine their understanding of appropriate actions in public and private settings.
+They maintain the ability to identify different body parts on themselves and understand private body areas.
+Pupils further deepen their meaningful interactions with peers, fostering connections in more complex social situations.
+They continue to understand and recognize a variety of emotions in both themselves and others.